phpfunk/alfred-spotify-controls/README.md

 ## Version History ##
+### 1.3.4 - December 20, 2011 ###

+- Now checks if shuffling and repeating are enabled in current view before toggling them

 ### 1.3.3 - December 20, 2011 ###

 - Arg, missed a testing line in the script, removed it ;)